Topological field theory on r-spin surfaces and the Arf invariant: Introduction

 This paper is organised as follows.
 In Section~\ref{sec:comb} we describe the combinatorial model for $r$-spin structures and state its main properties.
 In Section~\ref{sec:tft} we use this model to give a state-sum construction of $r$-spin TFTs, and we compute the value of these TFTs on several bordisms as an example.
-In Section~\ref{sec:mcg}, the action of a set of generators of the mapping class group on $r$-spin structures is expressed in terms of the data of the combinatorial model.
 In Section~\ref{sec:arf} we show that for $r$ even, the $r$-spin state-sum TFT for the two-dimensional Clifford algebra computes the $r$-spin Arf-invariant.
-Section~\ref{sec:pf:thm:rspinbord} contains the proof of Theorem~\ref{thm:rspinbord} and also an explicit count of the mapping class group orbits in the genus $0$ case.
 Finally, in Appendix~\ref{app:novak} we relate the description of $r$-spin structures in terms of PLCW-decompositions that we use here to the triangulation-based model of \cite{Novak:2015phd}.
 We furthermore give the proofs of those properties of the combinatorial model and of $r$-spin state-sum TFTs which require the triangulation-based model and have been omitted in the main text.